Psychtoolbox-3/psychtoolbox-3.github.com/docs/KbCheck.md

    keyCode        A 256-element logical array.
 Each bit
                   within the logical array represents one keyboard key.
-                  If a key is pressed, its bit is set, othewise the bit
+                  If a key is pressed, its bit is set, otherwise the bit
                   is clear.
 To convert a keyCode to a vector of key
                   numbers use FIND(keyCode).
 To find a key's keyNumber
                   use [KbName](KbName) or [KbDemo](KbDemo).